top of page

 Moustache Cup

-Senior Men (50 years +)18 Holes over 2 days; Net Score (3rd weekend in July)
+Men (50 and over)18 Holes over 2 days; Net Score

 A.R.
 Wright presented this china cup to the Club in 1952.
 He served the Club as Club Captain, Treasurer and in 1960-62 as Club President.
 The first winner was Paul Wiele in 1952